Finite elements#

 };

-This class proposes various functions to get geometrical information and has has child classes :
+This class proposes various functions to get geometric information and has has child classes :

 that propose specific numbering functions.